I Became a Legend After My 10 Year-Long Last Stand: Characters

 The main protagonist of the story.
 He was a mage that held the line against the Majin Army and the Majin Ruler, to help his friends escape the Interdimension.
 A decade later, he reappears once again to a surprise, that on his time gone, he became a legend.
+Hating the stresses a nobility burdens, he decides to become Lock Franzen and restart his adventurer career.